csmoothey/multitimer/docs/multitimer_manual.md

 The MultiTimer is a tool designed to meet these needs.
 In addition to the usual clock, three independent timers are provided.
 Each timer can count up or count down.
-Count-down timers provide audio callouts at key moments
+Count-down timers provide audio callouts at key moments.

+# Supported Operating Systems

+* Windows
+* Linux

 # Installation